Search & Filter

 Current state

-The image below is an example of a search results page located by navigation path.
-After a combination of user testing and analytics results, the following issues were discovered.
+The image below shows a search results page located by navigation path.
+User testing and analytics revealed key issues:

 Below is a view of the page after a filter set was applied.
 You can see that the filter options are no longer visible.